testingisdocumenting/webtau/webtau-docs/znai/browser/asynchronous-page.md

 One way to deal with asynchronous pages is to wait for a feedback to appear or disappear.

-:include-file: doc-artifacts/snippets/wait-sync/waitForAppear.groovy {title: "beVisible matcher"}
+:include-file: doc-artifacts/snippets/wait-sync/waitForAppear.groovy {title: "visible matcher"}

 # Enabled/Disabled Element

 Disabled input box and buttons can be used as a user feedback as well.

-:include-file: doc-artifacts/snippets/wait-sync/waitForEnabled.groovy {title: "beEnabled matcher"}
+:include-file: doc-artifacts/snippets/wait-sync/waitForEnabled.groovy {title: "enabled matcher"}

 # Wait to match